KDAB/knut/docs/API/script/cppdocument.md

 Finds the declaration of a method inside a class or struct definition.

 Returns a list of QueryMatch objects containing the declaration.
-Note that there should usually only be one match.
 A warning will be logged if no declarations are found.

 The returned QueryMatch instances contain the following captures: